MarcDiethelm/terrific-modules/modules/Accordion/README.md

 ## Summary

-Semantically correct and accessible accordion, with some simple configurable options.
+Semantically correct and accessible accordion, with some simple configuration options.
 Supports single and multiple sections which can be open exclusively or independently.

 ## Need to know